How sleep apnea is linked to your heart

 When your supplies are old, the therapy will become less and less effective.
 Because this happens slowly over time, most folks end up not noticing it.
 Instead, they will tighten their mask a little more, thinking they just need the seal a little closer.

 Eventually this leads to over-tightening that can cause pain, marks, and the annoying “hot mask” feeling.
 The less comfortable your CPAP supplies are, the harder it is to stay compliant and get your CPAP benefits.
-You can avoid this by replacing your supplies with fresh ones regularly on the recommended.
+You can avoid this by replacing your supplies regularly.

 Consult our schedule for replacing your mask and supplies: